How does Beam work and what does it do with the data?

 Using the Hertzner servers, we process the data.
 Specifically, we hash it to anonymize it.

 This basically says we first salt the raw IP address and user agent data.
 Then we pepper it.
 Then we put it through a one way hashing function.
-From this, the user data is transformed into unique, but untraceable, anonymized hash data.
+From this, the user data is transformed into unique, but untraceable, fingerprint (basically anonymized hash data).
 This hashing process also allows us to establish if your user is a new daily visitor.

 We also rely on Hertnzer for DNS and load balancing.